 Rental Car Policy

-In addition to everything stipulated above, students must purchase the additional rental car coverage, when renting vehicles for university-sanctioned purposes.
-All rental transactions must be submitted through the Purchasing department.
+In addition to everything stipulated above, students must purchase the following additional rental car coverage options (or their equivalent) when renting vehicles for university-sanctioned purposes:

 Multi-Passenger Vehicle Use Policy

 For the purposes of this policy, a multi-passenger vehicle is any vehicle larger than a sedan capable of carrying 4-5 passengers (including the driver).
 Biola constituents may not use multi-passenger vehicles capable of carrying ten (10) passengers and above (including the driver) for university related activities.
 These vehicles require possession of a commercial driver’s license (see section 1 of the California Commercial Driver Handbook).
 Fifteen-passenger vans also require a passenger transport vehicle (PV) endorsement and have a history of roll-over risk, resulting in fatalities.

 If university business requires the transportation of multiple passengers, Biola constituents should use multiple vehicles that have a passenger capacity of nine (9) or less (including the driver) or rent buses with professional drivers through Purchasing.

 Drivers in multi-passenger vehicles should drive at least 5mph below the posted speed limit.